07 Jan 2021

-Monthly, ECG’s Office of Economic & Community Development assembles a list of funding opportunities available.
-Highlighted is a program offering by the National Fish and Wildlife Foundation.
+Happy New Year!
+ECG’s Office of Economic & Community Development monthly assembles a list of current grants and funding opportunities that may be relevant to your needs.
+Highlighted are program offerings by the National Environmental Education Foundation (NEEF) and the Georgia Governor’s Office of Highway Safety.
 We update this regularly and will continue to share information about additional funding opportunities.

 14 Dec 2020